 WP_CRONwith a “proper” cron job.
 Doing so is one of our recommendations in our article about important WordPress tweaks.
 Replacing the default WordPress cron is particularly useful if your website gets a fair amount of visitors.
 The cron job Softaculous creates will run every 30 minutes.
 You can edit the cron job via cPanel’s Cron jobs interface.

 WP_DEBUGto true in the website’s wp-config.php file.
 This can be useful if you are debugging an error.
-Any PHP warnings and errors will be shown on the website, so you quickly see which page is triggering what error.
+Any PHP warnings and errors will be shown on the website, so you can quickly see which page is triggering what error.
 Of course, don’t enable this on a production website.

 There are six options at the bottom of the WordPress Management page: